adunning/vita-frideswide-b/vita-frideswide-b-trans.md

 Behold the *wicked men*^[Gen. 13.13] who do not wish to hear the voice of your handmaid, that they may do good.
 Having first lost their eyesight, they were forced unwillingly to cease from their wrongful deeds.
 They learned by experience what they had failed to pay attention to when they were taught salvation.

 The city was filled with the miracle's strength without delay.
 They gathered from everywhere.
 Everyone wondered and was afraid.
-Falling forward at the virgin's feet, they asked humbly for compassion on the blind men, that she would not consider the crimes of the foolish and therefore most miserable men, but be favourably inclined to think it fit to pray for them -- and that the pious woman might restore the light by her prayer where the wretches had been deprived of it by their own obstinacy.
+Falling forward at the virgin's feet, they asked humbly for compassion on the blind men, that she would not consider the crimes of the foolish and therefore most miserable men, but be favourably inclined to think it fit to pray for them -- and that the pious woman might restore their sight by her prayer where the wretches had been deprived of them by their own obstinacy.

 [10] But the vessel of devoutness did not endure long torturing of the wicked men, or the people's sobbing in their request.
 She was turned to prayers; she entreated God on her knees.
-'Invisible and unchangeable God', she said, 'the creator of all creatures, at whose will things are made that are not, at whose wish all things remain, who shaped humanity anew, sinning by their own guilt, to life: restore the light to these most wretched men, what this people may know that you are *full of compassion and mercy, long-suffering and of great goodness and truth,*^[Ps.
+'Invisible and unchangeable God', she said, 'the creator of all creatures, at whose will things are made that are not, at whose wish all things remain, who shaped humanity anew, sinning by their own guilt, to life: restore these most wretched men's sight, what this people may know that you are *full of compassion and mercy, long-suffering and of great goodness and truth,*^[Ps.
 86.16 (Vulg.
 85.15)] *rewarding each according to his work,*^[Ps.
 62.12 (Vulg.
 61.13)] who lives and reigns through the ages of ages.'

-At the blessed virgin's voice, when everyone standing round answered, 'Amen', the light was restored to the wretches.
+At the blessed virgin's voice, when everyone standing round answered, 'Amen', the wretches' sight was restored.
 But they threw themselves down at her feet, profitably pricked at heart, demanding her forgiveness of their crime.

 She said to them, 'Do not suppose that this happened by my virtues, but by the Saviour's mercy, and by the faith of the people themselves praying.
 Remember these things that you have endured, and from now on, do not trouble the handmaids of Christ.